michhar/deeplearning-azureml-and-azure-functions/README.md

 export PRINCIPAL_PASSWORD=<service principal password>
 ```

-On Windows create a script called `set_vars.cmd` and run it in the shell where the work is being done:
+On Windows create a script called `set_vars.cmd` and run it in the shell where the work is being done.

 ```
 set AZURE_SUB <Azure subscription id>